-In order to gain admission into the program students must submit:
+In order to gain admission into the Online Educational Leadership master’s program students must submit:

 - Official copies of the academic transcript from each college and/or university attended, documenting an earned undergraduate degree.
 Electronic transcripts are recommended to expedite the application process.
 You can often request this directly from your institution or by using electronic processing through sites such as the National Student Clearinghouse.

 - Two (2) letter of recommendation from persons qualified to evaluate the applicant’s promise of academic achievement and potential for professional growth.